 And when school leaders consider the limited resources of time and money — not to mention retaining great educators — good things can happen.

 For most school leaders and educators, recognizing a wellbeing problem is easy.
 Finding the right way to support teacher mental health can feel complicated, with so many options and limitations.

 These key considerations will help you find the best way to support teacher mental health and create lasting positive results for your school.

 Mental health supports for educators are not all equal.
 In fact, the most popular approaches, such as a keynote speaker or team-building event, are unlikely to create lasting change in the wellbeing of your team.

-Instead, look for an approach built on the principles of adult SEL, or social-emotional learning.
+Instead, look for an evidence-based, data-driven approach.
 Healthy stress management, emotional regulation and goal setting are skills that can improve teacher wellbeing.
-And educators with a more personal and applicable SEL skill set will benefit as individuals — and be better able to support the wide range of students in their classroom.
+And educators with a foundation of resilience and self care will benefit as individuals — and be better able to support the wide range of students in their classroom.